PRobi23/InPostRecruitmentTask/README.md

 Feedback
 1. For me in the design was not clear: I don't know what the icon depends on if it's a calendar or a car, and what date to show.
 In the mapper you see my logic, this might be wrong, but the requirement was not clear for me.
+My rules:
+     * VALIDATE:
+     * Date to show can show only one date, if it's available.
+     * The order of the date:
+     * pickupDate
+     * expireDate
+     * storedDate
+     * The first available will be shown.

 2. I would use compose, but since it was started in the "old way" I've went with that.

 3. The menu was not clear, how do we want to add, and the grouping as well.
 For the group I've used the highlight flag.
 If it's true it's ready to pick up otherwise not.